-Tim Leffel, author of many books including A Better Life for Half the Price, started traveling long-term and working as a travel writer in the mid-1990s, and now bases in Mexico with his family whilst traveling each month.
+Tim Leffel, author of many books including A Better Life for Half the Price (which is in 2nd edition as of Nov 2020 – get the e-book version (with coaching perks) here and paperback here) , started traveling long-term and working as a travel writer in the mid-1990s, and now bases in Mexico with his family whilst traveling each month.
 He has a variety of websites that he writes for, which can be found at AlCentroMedia, the most popular of which is Cheapest Destinations.
 Find out more about how Tim earns his living abroad here!

 In this series, we’ll explore the various careers of world travelers, and how they make ends meet financially while living abroad.
 Yes, financially sustainable full-time travel is possible!
 Please enjoy this financial case study – one of many to come.